Nathan-Wall/Spawn/README.md

 A small, experimental library which attempts to push prototypal inheritance to its natural conclusions in JavaScript (for ECMAScript 5).

-This library provides a single object named `Spawn` (unless `SpawnExports` is enabled).
+This library provides a single object named `Unit` (unless `SpawnExports` is enabled).
-`Spawn` should be considered a prototype object, an object from which other objects inherit.
+`Unit` should be considered a prototype object, an object from which other objects inherit.
-All objects which inherit from `Spawn` are referred to as spawns.
+All objects which inherit from `Unit` are referred to as units.

 Inheritance (`beget`)
 ---------------------

-To create an object which inherits from `Spawn` use `Spawn.beget`.
+To create an object which inherits from `Unit` use `Unit.beget`.

-	var Pizza = Spawn.beget();
+	var Pizza = Unit.beget();
-	// Pizza is an object which inherits from Spawn
+	// Pizza is an object which inherits from Unit

-To create an object which inherits from another spawn, use `beget` again.
+To create an object which inherits from another unit, use `beget` again.

 	var CheesePizza = Pizza.beget();
-	// CheesePizza inherits from Pizza and Spawn
+	// CheesePizza inherits from Pizza and Unit

 The `beget` method accepts one optional argument, a map of properties to add to the new object.